Horse Riding Instructor Career Info

 - Equine Studies

-ARIA's certification process evaluates a potential teacher's instructional ability through written and oral tests, as well as videos submitted by the candidate.
-The organization offers certification in fifteen specialties, including western pleasure and equitation, dressage, side-saddle, show jumping, hunt seat and riding to hounds.
+The American Riding Instructors Association (ARIA)'s certification process evaluates a potential teacher's instructional ability through written and oral tests as well as videos submitted by the candidate.
+The organization offers certification in fifteen specialties including western pleasure and equitation, dressage, side-saddle, show jumping, hunt seat, and riding to hounds.
 Tests are available in several levels of competency for each specialty.